George Floyd protests: Murder of George Floyd

-Although the police report stated that medical services were requested prior to the time Floyd was placed in handcuffs, according to the Minneapolis Star Tribune, Emergency Medical Services arrived at the scene six minutes after getting the call.
+The police report stated that medical services were requested prior to the time Floyd was placed in handcuffs, with Emergency Medical Services arriving at the scene with George Floyd already showing no signs of life.
 Medics were unable to detect a pulse, and Floyd was pronounced dead at the hospital.
 A May 26 autopsy conducted by the Hennepin County Medical Examiner's Office found that there were "no physical findings that support a diagnosis of traumatic asphyxia or strangulation"; the preliminary findings stated that underlying health conditions, the police restraint, and potential intoxicants likely contributed to Floyd's death.

 On May 26, Chauvin and the other three officers were fired.
 Chauvin was charged with third-degree murder and second-degree manslaughter; the former charge was later changed to second-degree murder.

 On June 1, a private autopsy commissioned by the family of Floyd found the death to be a homicide and that Floyd had died due to asphyxiation from sustained pressure, which conflicted with the original autopsy report done earlier that week.
 Shortly after, the official post-mortem declared Floyd's death a homicide.
 Video footage of Officer Derek Chauvin applying 8 minutes 15 seconds of sustained pressure to Floyd's neck generated global attention and raised questions about the use of force by law enforcement.
 On June 25, 2021, Chauvin was sentenced to 22 years and 6 months in prison with the possibility of supervised release after serving two-thirds of his sentence or 15 years for second-degree murder.